All, Miscellaneous, Human Resource

 A leader is a person who ensures that his team grows along with her/him and for this; the leader is mandatorily required to be inclusive, but how?
 To achieve that, the leadership style has to be dynamic and it also needs to vary based on the situation in hand.
 But what is essential for every leader to be successful is to be inclusive.
 Let’s look at a few measures a leader should adopt in order to do the same.

-In today’s dynamic corporate world, identifying & retaining key talent has become a challenge for the managers.
+In today’s dynamic corporate world, identifying and retaining key talent has become a challenge for the managers, especially in the fields of real estate advisory due to the niche skill set required.
 Another important aspect which is often been overlooked is that when the key talent is being offered critical roles - are these highly potential employees ready to handle these important roles?
 An HBR study states that “70% of today’s high performers lack critical attributes essential to their success in future roles”.
 Hence, there is a need to constantly train & develop them to ensure that they are performing to the best of their ability in their new role.
 To perform well at any job, the key questions that a manager is required to get answers for are – whether the person is capable enough to take on the new role?
 Is the employee involved & committed enough towards the organization?
 What are the employee’s expectations from the role?

 Buying a house is a major decision in the life of a homebuyer.
 To consult a home buyer in making the right decision requires strong persuasion and negotiation skills.

 To sell a dream requires a team of partners and not agents.
 The ability to build an efficient and trusted team can create value services for your clients/ consumers.
 Professional networking skills will enable the team members to perform better and keep them motivated.

 The Hays Global Gender Diversity Report of 2016 says ‘Men and women are equally ambitious, with 73% of men and 67% of women aspiring to reach a top leadership position’